 Website for more info: Maspalomas Winter Pride

 European Gay Ski Week (Snow Pride)

 Gay ski weeks have been around for some time and both North America and Europe have their fair share of events.
 Though if you live in the US or Canada, you might not be aware of the two largest events held in Europe each year – European Gay Ski Week and European Snow Pride.
-Both events take place in the French Alps in 2016 and attract crowds from Europe and across the world.
+Both events take place in the French Alps and attract crowds from Europe and across the world.